- 1Spain: An attractive country for investment

 - Entities whose corporate purpose includes any of the activities regulated by the revised Private Insurance (Regulation and Supervision) Law, approved by Legislative Royal Decree 6/2004 of October 29, 2004, within the limits established in the relevant implementing regulations, and pension funds and their management companies.

-Law 14/2013 of September 27, 2013 supporting entrepreneurs and their internationalization nevertheless amended article 263 of the Capital Companies Law and imposed a precedent requirement with a lower threshold, according to which the financial statements must in all cases be reviewed by an auditor, unless at least two of the requirements described below are met in the two consecutive years leading up to the balance sheet date:
+The limits referred to in the preceding paragraph are identified in article 263 of Legislative Royal Decree 1/2010 of July 2, 2010 approving the revised Capital Companies Law, according to which the financial statements must in all cases be reviewed by an auditor, unless at least two of the requirements described below are met in the two consecutive years leading up to the balance sheet date:

 - Total assets of €2,850,000 or less.